Swurety/OneMaps_Automation/README.md

 README

-## Tujuan Program
+## Program Purpose

-Program otomasi ini dirancang untuk memfasilitasi pengujian dashboard OneMaps dengan menggunakan Robot Framework.
-Program ini mengatasi masalah pengujian manual dengan menyediakan automasi yang efisien untuk mendapatkan data dari API GET dan melakukan uji fungsional pada elemen web di dashboard OneMaps.
+This automation program is designed to facilitate testing of the OneMaps dashboard using Robot Framework.
+It solves the problem of manual testing by providing efficient automation to retrieve data from a GET API and conduct functional tests on web elements in the OneMaps dashboard.

 ## Fitur Utama